Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Other_performance_measures.md

 The complexity of an algorithm is usually understood as a measurement of the time that an algorithm would take to complete, given an input of size n.
-When the size of the input grows, the computing time should remain within a practical bound.
+When the input size grows, the computing time should remain within a practical bound.
 For this reason, complexity is measured asymptotically as n approaches infinity.
 The most popular representation of algorithmic complexity is the Big-O notation.
 The Big-O notation gives an upper bound to the growth of the computing time of an algorithm.
-This proves especially useful, because this notation allows us to compare algorithms in worst case scenarios.
+This proves especially useful because this notation allows us to compare algorithms in worst-case scenarios.
 Figure 1 shows the growth rate of different Big-O notations with respect to the input size.

 For example, a complexity of O(n), read as "O n complexity', represents